ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

         - { role: myrole, vars: {name: Justin, othervar: othervalue}, become: True}

-For a full list of keywords see ::ref::`Playbook Keywords`.
+For a full list of keywords see :ref:`playbook_keywords`.

 Migrating from with_X to loop
 -----------------------------